 June 21, 2019

-We love nothing more than finding a guest that loves sloths as much as we do.
+At Tulemar Resort, we love nothing more than finding a guest that loves sloths as much as we do.
 So, when we met Dee Jay Sturrock and found out that not only is he obsessed with sloths, but he is also a wildlife artist, we knew we were in for a treat!

 Dee Jay has visited Costa Rica many times in hopes of seeing a sloth in the wild and he was delighted when he learned of Tulemar and the Sloth Institute of Costa Rica.
 Dee Jay was so excited to show off all his sloth knowledge on the Sloth Walk.
 It was then that he fell in love with The Sloth Institute’s very own “Destiny”.